WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `data`

-The Data Section contains an [array] of [string] and offset pairs describing data to be loaded into linear memory as part of [linear memory instantiation](#linear-memory-instantiation).
+The Data Section contains an [array] of data initializers.

+A *data initializer* consists of a [string] and an offset.
+It describes data to be loaded into linear memory as part of
+[linear memory instantiation](#linear-memory-instantiation).

 **Validation:**
  - For each element of the array, the sum of the offset and the length of the string is checked to be less than the initial size declared in the [Memory Section](#memory-section).
+ - If any byte of linear memory would be initialized by more than one data initializer, validation fails.

 #### Name Section

 **Name:** `name`

-The Names Section does not change execution semantics and malformed constructs, such as out-of-bounds indices, in this section cause the section to be ignored, and do not trigger validation failures.
+The Names Section doesn't change execution semantics and malformed constructs, such as out-of-bounds indices, in this section cause the section to be ignored, and don't trigger validation failures.

 The Names Section contains an [array] of function name descriptors, which each describe names for the function with the corresponding index in the module, and